Visible Lagrangians for Hitchin Systems and Pillowcase Covers: Multifold pillowcase covers

 \section{Multifold pillowcase covers}

-Motivated by the connection to visible Lagrangians in Theorem \ref{theo:visi_Lagr_over_line}, we are interested in Riemann surfaces $X$ which admit multiple quadratic differentials $q_1,\dots,q_n \in H^0(X,K^{2})$, such that \begin{itemize} \item the vanishing loci $Z(q_1), \dots, Z(q_n)$ are pairwise different, \item the half-translation surfaces $(X, q_i)$ are pillowcase covers. \end{itemize} \begin{defi} We call a Riemann surface $X$ with quadratic differentials $q_1,\dots,q_n$ as above a \emph{$n$-fold pillowcase cover}.
+Motivated by the connection to visible Lagrangians in Theorem~\ref{theo:visi_Lagr_over_line}, we are interested in Riemann surfaces $X$ which admit multiple quadratic differentials $q_1,\dots,q_n \in H^0\bigl(X,K^{2}\bigr)$ such that \begin{itemize}\itemsep=0pt \item the vanishing loci $Z(q_1), \dots, Z(q_n)$ are pairwise different, \item the half-translation surfaces $(X, q_i)$ are pillowcase covers. \end{itemize} In Corollary \ref{coro:visible_Lagr_over_line_sl2C}, we will prove that those $X$ will allow for multiple visible Lagrangian subvarieties $\calL_i \subset \calM_{\SL(2,\CC)}$ projecting to the lines $\CC q_i \subset H^0\bigl(X,K^{2}\bigr)$. \begin{defi} We call a Riemann surface $X$ with quadratic differentials $q_1,\dots,q_n$ as above a~\emph{$n$-fold pillowcase cover}.
 We call a $n$-fold pillowcase cover a \emph{multifold pillowcase cover} if $n \geq 2$. \end{defi}

 Apart from being uniform, we want the pillowcase covers to have simple zeros only.